 All these advantages turn into great time and labor saving for the aquaponics farmer, increasing profit and income.

-The Easy DIY Aquaponics Guide – Key Contents
+The Aquaponics 4 You Guide – Key Contents

-If you are truly interested in knowing more about this wonderful system, we suggest the The DIY Aquaponics Guide.
+If you are truly interested in knowing more about this wonderful system, we suggest the The Aquaponics Guide.
 It is a very concise and practical resource including videos that show the beginner the path to follow in achieving success in his or her venture.
-This resource has been created by Andrew Endres, an organic and aquaponics farmer with years of experience in his field and an acknowledged expert.
-The Easy DIY Aquaponics Guide provides a fantastic foundation for beginners and also acts as a one stop reference without losing track of the essentials.
+This resource has been created by John Fay, an organic and aquaponics farmer with years of experience in his field and an acknowledged expert.
+The Aquaponics Guide provides a fantastic foundation for beginners and also acts as a one stop reference without losing track of the essentials.
 It covers the following: